Yavapai: Interaction with neighboring Apache

-The Wi:pukba ("People from the Foot of the Red Rock") and Guwevkabaya lived alongside the Dilzhę́’é Apache (Tonto Apache) of central and western Arizona.
+The Wi:pukba ("People from the Foot of the Red Rock") and Guwevkabaya lived alongside the Tonto Apache of central and western Arizona.
 The Tonto Apache lived usually east of the Verde River and most of the Yavapai bands lived west of it.
 The Wi:pukba tribal areas in the San Francisco Peaks, along the Upper Verde River, Oak Creek Canyon and Fossil Creek, overlapped with those of the Northern Tonto Apache.

-Likewise the Guwevkabaya shared hunting and gathering grounds east of the Verde River, along Fossil Creek, East Verde River, Salt River and in the Superstition Mountains, Sierra Ancha and Pinaleno Mountains with Southern Tonto Apache and bands of the San Carlos Apache.
+Likewise the Guwevkabaya shared hunting and gathering grounds east of the Verde River, along Fossil Creek, East Verde River, Salt River, and in the Superstition Mountains, Sierra Ancha and Pinaleno Mountains with Southern Tonto Apache and bands of the San Carlos Apache.
 Therefore, they formed bilingual mixed-tribal bands.
 Outsiders, such as the Spanish, Mexicans and Americans distinguished the peoples primarily by language, but often referred to them as one name.
 The Apache spoke the Tonto dialect of the Western Apache language (Ndee biyati' / Nnee biyati'), and the Yavapai spoke the Yavapai language, a branch of Upland Yuman.
 Living together in common rancherias, families identified as Apache or Yavapai based on their “Mother tongue.”
 Both groups had matrilineal kinship systems, with children considered born into the mother's family and clan, with inheritance and property figured through the maternal line.

 Most of the people in these mixed groups spoke both languages.
 The headman of each band usually had two names, one from each culture.
 Therefore, the enemy Navajo to the north called both, the Tonto Apache and their allies, the Yavapai, Dilzhʼíʼ dinéʼiʼ – "People with high-pitched voices."
-The ethnic Europeans referred to the Yavapai and Apache together as Tonto or Tonto Apache.
+The ethnic Europeans referred to the Yavapai and Apache together as Tonto Apache.
 The peoples raided and warred together against enemy tribes such as the Tohono O'odham and the Akimel O'odham.

 Scholars cannot tell from records whether the writers of the time, when using the term Tonto Apache, were referring to Yavapai or Apache, or those mixed bands.
 In addition, the Europeans often referred to the Wi:pukba and Guwevkabaya incorrectly as the Yavapai Apache or Yuma Apache.
-The Europeans referred to the Ɖo:lkabaya, the southwestern group of Yavapai, and the Hualapai (who belonged to the Upland Yuma Peoples), as Yuma Apache or Mohave Apache.
+The Europeans referred to the Tolkepaya, the western group of Yavapai, and the Hualapai (who belonged to the Upland Yuma Peoples), as Yuma Apache or Mohave Apache.

 Ethnological writings describe some major physical differences between Yavapai and Tonto Apache peoples.
 The Yavapai were described as taller, of more muscular build, well-proportioned and thickly featured, while the Tonto Apache were slight and less muscular, smaller of stature and finely featured.
 The Yavapai women were described as stouter and having "handsomer" faces than the Yuma, in a historic Smithsonian Institution report.
 The Yavapai often acquired tattoos, but the Apache seldom used tattoos.
 They created different painted designs on faces.
 They also had different funeral practices.
 In clothing, Yavapai moccasins were rounded, whereas those of the Apaches were shaped with pointed toes.
 Both groups were hunter-gatherers.
 They left campsites so similar that scholars are seldom able to distinguish between them.